Letiste/BlogApp/README.md

 # BlogApp

 A simple blog site where you can create a post with a WYSIWYG interface.
-LocalStorage is used to save the content while you create your post.

 It was the occasion to implement a REST API with Express and Sequelize.